roscopeco/jasm/docs/cookbook.md

   every instruction.
 Bear in mind what effect each instruction has on the stack, and take care to manage
   the stack properly.
 Remember you can always massage the stack with `POP` and `SWAP` if you need to, but this can usually be avoided with a bit of careful planning.
-If all else fails the verifier (discussed below) will pretty-much _always_ catch any stack-related errors before it passes your code.
+If all else fails the verifier (discussed below) will pretty-much _always_ catch any stack-related com.roscopeco.jasm.errors before it passes your code.

 * If you've done any JNI programming, you already have a lot of transferable knowledge that will work here!